Shakespeare in small places: with particular reference to ten productions, 1990 to 1995.

 |Additional Information:||A thesis submitted to Middlesex University in partial fulfilment of the requirements for the degree of Doctor of Philosophy.|

-|Research Areas:||A. Middlesex University Schools and Centres > School of Media and Performing Arts > Performing Arts
+|Research Areas:||A. > School of Media and Performing Arts > Performing Arts

 B. > Theses

-|Deposited On:||03 Feb 2011 11:50|
+|Date Deposited:||03 Feb 2011 11:50|